 Our first kitchenCRATE project was a hit with the customer, and we’re excited for the two additional projects scheduled for the summer of 2012.

 Perhaps you’re considering such a remodel.
 We’d love to meet with you and discuss kitchenCRATE and how we can help you drastically improve the look and the feel of your kitchen.
 Give us a call at (888) 995-7996 or shoot us an email at [email protected] We look forward to meeting with you!

 Scott Monday is Founder and CEO of Trinity Renovation, Inc., the parent company of kitchenCRATE.
-Learn more about Scott at Google+ or on Facebook.
+Learn more about Scott at on our Facebook.